 In the early part of the twentieth century research was focused on the idea that multiple sclerosis was directly caused by an infectious agent.
 This work failed to find any positive results.
 Subsequent research, which still continues, has worked on the theory that, rather than being an immediate cause, an infection acts as a trigger which sets off a train of events in some people that develops into MS over a period of time.

 A number of viruses have been investigated, including chicken pox, measles, mumps, canine distemper and a number of herpes viruses.
 Recent research has been looking at the Epstein-Barr Virus (EBV), a very common virus that causes glandular fever in some people.
-However, if there is a particular virus or combination of viruses that trigger MS, they still have to be identified.
+However, if there is a particular virus or combination of viruses that trigger MS, the exact mechanism still has to be identified.

 Read more about EBV and viral triggers for MS.